Work & Career

 Although you’re home throughout the day, avoid volunteering to watch kids or pets for friends and family.
 This nice gesture can soon prove to be too much as you really need to focus on work during your set work hours.
 Take advantage of the minutes or hours that you’re not commuting and offer to help out during that time.

 Just because your home office doesn’t have a dress code doesn’t mean that you can wear your pajamas or nothing at all to business meetings.
 If you’re clean and dressed, you’ll conduct calls much more professionally and have better results.
 Avoid the temptation to be relaxed with your communications just because you’re in your fuzzy bunny slippers.
-This infographic is the ultimate guide to help you dress for work.
+Also, try these time management tips to get the most out of your time.

 Take advantage of technology